yashwanth-cd/the-wild-oasis/README.md

-### 🚧 The Application might not work as expected as the supabase connection expires after 90 days.
+#### 🚧 The Application might not work as expected as the supabase is not actively managed for this demo project.

 ## Demonstration 🖥️